ericsonga/APCSAReview/_sources/ArrayBasics/aMedMC.rst

    :answer_a: It is the length of the shortest consecutive block of the value target in nums
    :answer_b: It is the length of the array nums
    :answer_c: It is the length of the first consecutive block of the value target in nums
-   :answer_d: It is the number of occurrences of the value target in nms
+   :answer_d: It is the number of occurrences of the value target in nums
    :answer_e: It is the length of the last consecutive block of the value target in nums
    :correct: d
    :feedback_a: It doesn't reset the count ever, so it just counts all the times the target value appears in the array.